 - 8 days within 1 month

 Most routes also have slower regional trains that take much longer but don’t require reservation fees.
-For example, the Paris to Amsterdam route.
-You can take a regional train that stops at Paris-Amiens-Lille-Antwerp-Amsterdam.
+For example, on the Paris to Amsterdam route, you can take a regional train that stops at Paris-Amiens-Lille-Antwerp-Amsterdam.
 Then you can stop in each city for an hour or two and hop on the next train (trains run frequently).

 Bonus offers might save you some money.
-Eurail passes cover travel via bus, ferries, etc. in certain cases.
-In other cases, you get a discounted fare.
+In some cases, Eurail passes can cover travel via bus, ferries, etc. In other cases, you get a discounted fare.
 Read up on your desired pass for all the details.

 Off-season discounts.
 RailEurope often sells passes at a 20% discount if you travel during the off season (late September-April 1st).

 Saver Pass for groups.
 The Saver Pass is designed for groups of 2-5 people traveling together in first class.
 It’s basically 15% off the first-class pass and it’s ideal for people over 27-years-old.

 Add day trips to travel days.
 Remember that a “travel day” means you get unlimited train travel during that day… therefore, it’s smart to tack a day trip onto the days when you’re traveling from city to city.
 For example, when traveling from Amsterdam to Paris, you can drop your bags off at the train station lockers, then jump on a train to one of the many cities that are only an hour away from the Paris.
 Then, after exploring for a few hours, head back to Paris and enjoy the rest of the evening there.